chaoss/wg-dei/README.md

 Diversity and inclusion are central to the health of open source communities.
 The CHAOSS Diversity & Inclusion (D&I) Working Group aims at bringing experiences to measure diversity and inclusion consistently across open source projects, supported by software where possible.

 We’ve defined seven (7) [focus areas of metrics](#metrics-focus-areas), and are working on further defining these areas.
-We’ve also established a roadmap of [2019 objectives](https://github.com/chaoss/wg-diversity-inclusion/blob/master/goals-2019.md) to guide our work.
+We’ve also established a roadmap of [D&I Objectives](https://github.com/chaoss/wg-diversity-inclusion/blob/master/goals-2019.md) to guide our work.

 We invite anyone interested in the topic of diversity and inclusion to learn more, and join us.
 See [Contributing](#contributing) below to join the mailing list, or one of our weekly video calls.